 Taking and processing radiographs for dentists

 Dental assistants most commonly work in a dental office but can work in other industries as well.
 Of all of the 347,170 dental assistants working in the US as of May 2021, 318,100 were employed in dental offices.
-The second most common work environment to dental offices is outpatient care centers, which employed an average of 6,4207, US dental assistants in 2020 .
+Outpatient care centers rank as the second most common work environment, which employed an average of 6,420, US dental assistants in 2020 .

-The average salary of dental assistants in the US as of May of 2020 is $38,660 per year or about $18.59an hour .
-Of all dental assistants within the US, the lowest 10 percent of all earners made $298, 940 a year while the top 10 percent of all earners made an average of $59,540 a year .
-Factors that can impact a dental assistant salary include certification, location, years of experience, and your employer.
+The average annual salary of dental assistants in the US as of May 2021 is $38,660, or about $18.59 an hour .
+Of all dental assistants within the US, the lowest 10 percent of all earners made $29,580 annually, while the top 10 percent of all earners made an annual average of $59,540 .
+Factors that can impact a dental assistant salary include certification, location, years of experience, and employer.

 Geographic location: Where you work within the US will impact your salary.
 The top three highest-paying states within the US are Minnesota, Massachusetts, and Alaska.
 Among some of the lowest-paying states are West Virginia, Alabama, and Mississippi.
 Cost of living is likely a factor in these salary swings by location, but there's also a correlation between the concentration of dental assistants and salary.
 Areas with higher employment rates of dental assistants and a higher need for these professionals may pay slightly more, especially within densely populated metropolitan areas.